joshbivens/miab/README.md

 ## Populating Firestore with Dummy Messages

-Populate your Firestore database with dummy messages for using the `PopulateDB.py` script:
+Populate your Firestore database with dummy messages using the `PopulateDB.py` script:
 ```bash
 python PopulateDB.py
 ```